ffrosch/mattermost-docker/README.md

 # Mattermost Docker

-A fork of the official Docker deployment solution for Mattermost.
+A fork of the [official Docker deployment](https://docs.mattermost.com/install/install-docker.html) solution for Mattermost which is specifically configured to run with [nginx-docker](https://github.com/ffrosch/nginx-docker) aka `nginx-proxy`.

-It is specifically configured to run with [nginx-docker](https://github.com/ffrosch/nginx-docker) which will also be refered to as `nginx-proxy`, which is also the name of that project's nginx-container and that project't network to which all proxied containers must connect.

 ## Install

-See [Mattermost Docker deployment guide](https://docs.mattermost.com/install/install-docker.html) for general instructions.
+Install and run [nginx-docker](https://github.com/ffrosch/nginx-docker) first.

 Get the code: